-- Give buyers a disclosure statement regarding any lead-based paint or related hazards in the house
+- Give buyers a disclosure statement about any lead-based paint or related hazards in the house

 - Give buyers 10 days to test the house for lead

-- Provide buyers with the Environmental Protection Agency (EPA) pamphlet entitled Protect Your Family from Lead in Your Home
+- Give buyers the Environmental Protection Agency (EPA) pamphlet titled Protect Your Family from Lead in Your Home

 - Include legal warnings in the sale contract

-- Obtain signed statements from all parties involved verifying compliance with all legal requirements
+- Get signed statements from all parties verifying compliance with all legal requirements

 - Keep the signed acknowledgments for no less than three years from the date of sale as proof that you followed the law

-Most states require you to give real estate disclosures in written form, often on special forms that both the buyer and seller must sign and date.
-Even if your state doesn't require you to, it is still the best practice to make your disclosures in writing and get a signed written statement from the buyers that they received them.
+Most states require you to give real estate disclosures in written form.
+Even if your state doesn't require you to, it is still best to make your disclosures in writing.
+You should also get a signed written statement from the buyers that they received your disclosures.

-If you're selling a home, you need to make sure you are forthcoming about certain facts and conditions, such as the presence of termites or water damage to the property.
-If you have concerns about such disclosures or need additional clarity, you may want to speak with a legal professional.
+If you're selling a home, you must be forthcoming about certain facts and conditions, such as septic issues or water damage.
+You should speak with a legal professional if you have concerns about such disclosures.
 Find a real estate attorney near you to learn more.